aorlandou/eCourts/README.md

 # eCourts
-An online sports venue booking platform written with Java

 <img src="photos/ecourts_logo.png" width="160" height="130" />

 Have you ever found yourself making the frustrating task of booking a sport venue for you and your friends?
 One phone call after another with no avail?
 Difficult to find available slots that suit you?